Frequently Asked Questions

 Mason Small Business Development Center has individual guidance, educational programs and resources that can help both prospective entrepreneurs and existing business owners.
 Pleas find answers to several of our frequently-asked questions below.

 Mason SBDC provides counseling and training services to local entrepreneurs to start and grow their businesses at no cost to our clients, thanks to our sponsors.
-We serve small businesses in Fairfax County, Prince William County, Arlington County, City of Manassas, and the Richmond Area.
+We serve small businesses in Fairfax County, Prince William County, Arlington County, and the City of Manassas.

 Yes, all our counseling sessions are by appointments only.
 Our sessions are normally during business hours (9AM – 5PM) on weekdays, expect for holidays and winter break.